muhammad-faizan087/muhammad-faizan087/README.md

 - 👋 Hi, I’m Muhammad Faizan
-- 👀 I’m a web scraper, web crawler and automation expert from Karachi
+- 👀 I’m a web scraper, web crawler and Front-End Dev from Karachi
 - 🌱 I'm persuing Bachelor's Degree in Computer Systems Engineering from NEDUET
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me through my Email: m.faizan11f@gmail.com